CottageLabs/dmponline-chef-repo/README.md

 		cd ~/projects/dmponline-chef-repo
 		librarian-chef install

 4. Review the Vagrantfile with your favourite text editor.
-Pay special attention to the base box used (e.g. `centos63_minimal` and its associated URL), and also the default IP address assigned to the virtual machine (e.g. `10.10.10.10`).
+Pay special attention to the base box used (e.g. `centos63_minimal` and its associated URL), and also to the IP port mappings assigned to the virtual machine (e.g. http://localhost:8080/ and http://localhost:8081/).
 Adjust these settings to suit your requirements and base box availability.
 See [www.vagrantbox.es](http://www.vagrantbox.es) for a list of base boxes.
 A minimal Centos 6.3 is recommended, but, with tweaking, the recipe should work with most versions of Linux.

 		vi Vagrantfile